bjackman/locali-ci/README.md

 > if you have janky Makefiles) it should start with something like `git clean
 > -fdx`.

-If your test command doesn't actually need to access the codebase (for example, if it only cares about the commit message), you can set `needs_worktree = false`.
+If your test command doesn't actually need to access the codebase, for example if it only cares about the commit message, you can set `needs_worktree = false`.
 In that case it will run in your main worktree, and the commit it needs to test will be passed in the [environment](#job-environment) as `$LIMMAT_COMMIT`.

 > [!NOTE]
 > Tests configured with `command` are currently hard-coded to use Bash as the